Our lives are so full already, just trying to get by, get the kids grown and where they need to go, make it to work on time and keep afloat.

-That’s not giggle-fun time.
+That’s of course, that’s not going to be a happy, fun time.
 That’s hard.
 Orwell said,

 “All writers are vain, selfish, and lazy, and at the very bottom of their motives there lies a mystery.
 Writing a book is a horrible, exhausting struggle, like a long bout of some painful illness…”

-To accept this and go beyond our narrow focus on our own pain, we have to know it’s universal.
-It’s human nature to avoid this stuff.
+This is depressing, but often true.
+So to go beyond our narrow focus on our own pain, we have to know it’s totally normal to want out, to avoid this kind of stuff.

 But you can face it because you’re different.
 You’re called and enabled.
 To really know that, that’s the goal.